 I would like to thank each of you for spending time learning about the Virginia Department of Education's I'm Determined Project.
 I hope you found these modules helpful in providing background to the Virginia Department of Education's self-determination efforts.
-This final module is devoted to reflection: both our own as project coordinators working in the I'm Determined project, and yours as a participant in these modules.
+This final module is devoted to reflection: both as educators and administrators working in the I'm Determined project, and as a participant in these modules.

 I'm Determined Goals 2011-2016

 - Expand our presence in middle schools across the state

 - Explore the relationship between dropout prevention, self-determination, and PBIS